 Write The Main Body

 This is where you put things in perspective with important life details that contribute to the particular situation you are describing.
-You can include your best features, personal life philosophy, hobbies, your thinking process, and anything that reveals your personality.
-That way the reader can get acquainted with the person behind the curtain and have a better understanding of the described events.
+You can include your best features, personal life philosophy, hobbies, thinking process, and anything that reveals your personality.
+That way, the reader can get acquainted with the person behind the curtain and better understand the described events.